ImranR98/TinyStock/README.md

 Once all modules have been built, the application can be run in an electron container using `npm run app`.

 The electron app can be compiled using `npm run app-build-linux`, `npm run app-build-windows`, or `npm run app-build-mac` for Linux, Windows, or MacOS respectively.
 Build artifacts are stored in the `build` directory.

+## TODO
+- An 'Add Purchase' (and a 'Purchases') page where purchases are recorded (multiple items at once) and item quantities are increased from there (similar to how sales decrease item quantities)
+- Once the 'Add Purchase' page is implemented, remove the possibility of changing quantities manually - this ensures that sale and purchase history can be used to get an accurate measure of item quantity for any given date/time.
+- For the 'Add Sale' (and 'Add Item') page, make sure that an attempt to add an item already in list is not rejected; instead, the new data should be merged with existing data.
+- Add commas in numbers for readability ('2000 and 20000' is harder to read than '2,000 and 20,000').
+- On the 'Add Sale' and 'Add Purchase' pages, the item code input should have a dropdown with all existing item codes.
+- On the 'Add Sale' and 'Add Purchase' pages, items should be searchable by description as an alternative to the code input.
+- Add a 'Report' screen with various settings that can be tuned to generate specific reports.
+This page would replace the existing 'Sales' (and 'Purchases') screen(s).
+The report would, by default, show all sales and purchases for all items for all time.
+It could be tuned to only show data within a specific date range, or to only show either sales or purchases, or to only show data for a specific item (in which case it would show more detail such as the opening quantity of the item and the new quantity after each sale/purchase).